What is it Like to Live and Work in Malta?

 Leisure, Entertainment and Sports

 Waters sports are extremely popular in Malta, where the climate and sea conditions are perfect for year round activity.
-There are excellent conditions for scuba diving and snorkeling, particularly as the sea temperature never drops below 13 degrees C (55 degrees F), even in winter.
+There are excellent conditions for scuba diving and snorkelling, particularly as the sea temperature never drops below 13 degrees C (55 degrees F), even in winter.
 The best sites are on the northern coast of Malta.

 There are also a number of highly popular spectator sports, including national water polo competitions, horse-racing, day pigeon shooting and football.
 Malta has one golf course, located at the Royal Malta Golf Club, which is adjacent to the Marsa Sports and Country Club, on the road to the airport from ValIetta.